 - Express a little amount of milk to reduce the flow and then offer your breast to your baby.

 It’s important to know that this won’t happen during the entire period of breastfeeding, so rest assured.
-As your baby grows, she’ll learn how to control the milk flow, and this will decrease the possibility of choking.
-However, while your little girl is still young, it’s vital to take the necessary precautions while you feed her.
+As your baby grows, they’ll learn how to control the milk flow, and this will decrease the possibility of choking.
+However, while your little one is still young, it’s vital to take the necessary precautions while you feed them.
 Also, you can consult a breastfeeding advisor or your doctor so that they can guide you on how to breastfeed safely.